robincodex/solid-panorama/README.md

 Thanks to ark120202 for creating [react-panorama](https://github.com/ark120202/react-panorama), some of the code for this project was copied from react-panorama and adapted.

+## Optional Features

+-   If you want to use web functions such as `console.log` or `setTimeout`, you can refer to [solid-panorama-polyfill](./packages/panorama-polyfill/), or use [panorama-polyfill](https://github.com/ark120202/panorama-polyfill).
+-   If you want to write xml or css inside jsx/tsx, you can refer to [solid-panorama-all-in-jsx](./packages/panorama-all-in-jsx/).

 ## style

 The style is compatible.
 If the style is a string, an error will pop up if the semicolon is not written at the end of the style.
 Therefore, the semicolon will be automatically added to the parsing during compilation.